Agile Instructional Inquiry

 - Are the activities conducted in the morning seminars that include a range of different techniques supporting student learning?
 Are there specific aspects that work particularly well?

-Dissemination: Insights and findings will be shared using a variety of means and media, including a final public course project showcase, a presentation in the SIAT faculty meeting (“teaching corner”), documentation of the process using an online course blog and occasional video or even immersive 360 video/Virtual Reality experiences.
+Knowledge sharing: Insights and findings will be shared using a variety of means and media, including a final public course project showcase, a presentation in the SIAT faculty meeting (“teaching corner”), documentation of the process using an online course blog and occasional video or even immersive 360 video/Virtual Reality experiences.